 Day 2: Temples and Street Food

-Start your second day with a coffee or tea and a fresh morning fruit snack at the Shuanglian Morning Market, just outside of the Shuanglian MRT Station.
-Like Dongmen, Shuanglian is a haunt for locals rather than tourists—you’ll probably get a few stares (and smiles) as you saunter along the alley!
+Start your second day of your first 48 hours in Taipei with a coffee or tea and a fresh morning fruit snack at the Shuanglian Morning Market, just outside of the Shuanglian MRT Station.
+Like Dongmen Market, Shuanglian is a haunt for locals rather than tourists—you’ll probably get a few stares (and smiles) as you saunter along the alley!

 After wandering around the marketplace, use your navigational skills to march northwest to Dalong Street.
 Walking along Dalong Street and immersing yourself in its produce markets, food stalls, and chaos is like stepping back into Taipei’s storied past.

-Things here feel a little less organized and tame—and it’s all part of the fun: You’ll dodge speeding motorbikes, inhale interesting odours (expect intermittent whiffs of stinky tofu), and if you’re still hungry, you can even enjoy some of Taipei’s best daytime street snacks (Dalong Street also hosts a night market although I only visited in the early afternoon.)
+Things here feel a little less organized and tame—and it’s all part of the fun: You’ll dodge speeding motorbikes, inhale interesting odours (expect intermittent whiffs of stinky tofu), and if you’re still hungry, you can even enjoy some of Taipei’s best daytime street snacks.
+(Dalong Street also hosts a night market, although I only visited in the early afternoon and can’t comment on it.)

 Confucius Temple and Bao’an Temple